alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Getting your security back

-Your security will be refunded in full if you export at least 95% of the quantity on the licence within 2 months of its expiry date - this will happen automatically if you used CHIEF.
+Your security will be refunded in full if you export at least 95% of the quantity on the licence A paper licence must be returned within 2 months of its expiry date – the security will be released automatically if your licence was electronic.

-If you're using a paper licence, you'll need to return it to the RPA within 2 months of its expiry with any supporting documents and your securities will usually be returned to you within 21 days of receiving your proof.

-If you're late or fail to do this, you won't get your full security back or won't get it back at all.

-If you use your licence in stages, you can ask us for the security in stages, as long as you can prove that at least 5% of the total quantity has been imported or exported.

 ###If you need help

-Contact the RPA if you need help with CAP good exports.
+Contact the RPA if you need help with CAP goods exports.

 **RPA External Trade Helpline**
 Telephone:03300 416500
-Monday to Friday, 9am to 5pm
+Monday to Friday, 8.30am to 5pm